kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Cost Models Should Include Developer and Agent Compute Together
+## Cost Models Should Include Developer and Agent Compute Together { #developer-agent-compute }

 A future platform economics formula may look like: